ABS-CBN coverage of the UAAP: 2010s

 The UAAP continued its growth on Studio 23, as it kept experiencing high ratings.
 In 2013, the women's volleyball match between the Ateneo Blue Eagles and De La Salle Green Archers drew a 2.7 rating, the second-best rated UAAP program on the network since ABS-CBN Sports took over as the league’s broadcaster.

 On January 18, 2014, ABS-CBN Sports + Action (S+A) was launched, replacing Studio 23.
 This allowed ABS-CBN to focus more on their sports programming, such as the UAAP.
 In 2019, ABS-CBN S+A began airing UAAP juniors' basketball games.
 They had previously only aired the finals of the UAAP juniors.

 2020s

 On March 15, 2020 the UAAP was forced to cancel the rest of Season 82 due to the COVID-19 pandemic and the community quarantine measures imposed in Metro Manila.
-This made ABS-CBN S+A show re-runs of old UAAP basketball and volleyball games.
+This made S+A show re-runs of old UAAP basketball and volleyball games.
 The UAAP and ABS-CBN tried to negotiate on an extension of their deal, however, ABS-CBN's franchise expired, delaying extension talks.
-On May 5, 2020, ABS-CBN S+A went off air.
+On May 5, 2020, S+A went off air.
 On July 16, 2020, ABS-CBN Sports officially shut down, and their employees were let go.
 A few months later, the UAAP was able to find a new broadcast partner in Cignal TV.